csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

 ###### Structure of the Report

-Section B, "Introduction" provides background to the report, by describing the problem of fiscal hosts for Code4Lib conference, and the formation, objectives, and working process of the FCIG.
+Section B, "Introduction" provides background to the report, by describing the problem of fiscal hosts for the Code4Lib conference, and the formation, objectives, and working process of the FCIG.

-Section C, "Findings" outlines as objectively as possible the requirements for implementation of each of three options, providing descriptions of:
+Section C, "Findings" outlines in objective terms  the requirements for implementation of each of three options, providing descriptions of:

 1. current practice ("fiscal hosting" for the annual Code4Lib meeting),